wkumari/draft-wkumari-dnsop-extended-error/README.md

 3.4.
 The EXTRA-TEXT field

-   The ASCII-encoded, EXTRA-TEXT field may be zero-length, or may hold additional information useful to network operators.
+   The UTF-8-encoded, EXTRA-TEXT field may be zero-length, or may hold additional information useful to network operators.

 4. Defined Extended DNS Errors